oligoden/meta/meta.json-Reference.md

 }
 ```

-By default, a file in the work directory
+By default, a file in the source directory
-will be parsed and written to a file (named with the file key)
+will be parsed and written to a file (named as the file key)
-and placed under a directory (named with the directory key)
+and placed in the destination directory (with the same name).
-in the project root directory.

 ```json
 {